cyrillkuettel/fresh-install/mac_os/README.md

 ```

-Go to system preferences -> keyboard layout -> other and select it.
+Go to system preferences -> keyboard layout -> Others and select 'Swiss German
+Copy'
+If it does not appear, Restart the computer.

 Finally, activate it in the top menu bar on the right, there's a keyboard symbol.